dada325/RL-RhapsodyLearner/README.md

 # Update:

-As an Reinforcement learning framework, the code structure now is a bit chaotic and lack of efficient.
+As an Reinforcement learning library, the code structure now is a bit chaotic and lack of efficient.
 I am planing to redo the refactoration and add more modularity, example and flexibility.

 # Multiagent